Math is stupid. I hate it.

 “Math is stupid.
 I hate it.
 I’m never going to need this stuff.”

-It’s not because the curriculum is too hard, or the teachers are ineffective.
-Some kids struggle with math simply because the basic concepts of math are not relevant or meaningful to the student.
+Even though math has practical applications in daily life, many students struggle with math simply because the basic math concepts are not relevant or meaningful to the student.

 And when students don’t have a fundamental understanding of the concepts, they rely on memorization to get by.